top of page

 • Want flexibility in profit distribution

-Common examples: consultants, freelancers, small retail businesses, service providers.
+Common examples include consultants, freelancers, small retail businesses, and service providers.

 When a Corporation May Be the Right Choice